Samsung DVE45T3400W Dryer Relay Replacement Guide

 Common Warning Signs

-- Audible clicking from the control board: A rapid clicking sound coming from inside the DVE45T3400W indicates the relay is attempting to engage repeatedly, typically caused by a failing coil
+- Audible clicking from the control board: A rapid clicking sound coming from inside the DVE45T3400W indicates the relay is attempting to engage repeatedly, typically due to a failing coil.

-- Relay visible damage: Physical swelling, blackening, or visible burn marks on the relay body itself indicate internal failure
+- Visible damage to relay: Physical swelling, blackening, or visible burn marks on the relay body indicate internal failure.

 Identifying the Failed Relay on Your DVE45T3400W